-Kentucky Derby Betting: How To Place A Bet (Legally), And What All Those Strange Betting Terms Mean
+Kentucky Derby Betting: How To Legally Place A Bet, And What All Those Strange Betting Terms Mean

 Kentucky Derby Week is officially here!
 As CBS News reports, the 144th running of horse racing’s most prestigious event will take place on Saturday.
 And as such, the Derby is the race where people who otherwise wouldn’t pay any attention to horse racing may be willing to place a bet, just because.

-Fortunately, The Inquisitr is here to help you understand the sometimes-arcane world of betting on horse racing.
+Fortunately, the Inquisitr is here to help you understand the sometimes-arcane world of betting on horse racing.

 Louisville Is Too Far Away – Can I Place A Bet Online?